anutkk/RambaNet/README.md

 # RambaNet

-We aim to perform authorship attribution on medieval Jewish Thought books using modern Deep Learning approach.
+The goal of the project is to perform authorship attribution on medieval Jewish Thought books using a modern Deep Learning approach.
 This is a classification problem, when the challenge is the modeling of authorship characteristics.

 The use of Neural Networks and semantically-inclined embeddings may allow to take into account not only stylography but also content and ideas.

+## Dataset

+We use the JSON Hebrew version of the dataset [Sefaria-Export](https://github.com/Sefaria/Sefaria-Export), which is graciously provided by Sefaria.
+The raw dataset is not included in the repository due to its size.

+**Some basic data analysis and vizualizations of the dataset may be found in the folder `basic_data_analysis/`.**

 ## Background and Methodoloy